Sunset Ridge Country Club

 Sunset Ridge Country Club is a private country club located in Cook County, just outside the city limits of Northfield, Illinois, a suburb of Chicago.

 Founded in 1923 and renovated in 2005, it features a 6,752 yard 18-hole course.
 Sunset Ridge features a course rating of 73.0 and a slope of 133.
 It has hosted the Western Open in 1972 and the Women's Western Open in 1935.
-The Club will host the 2018 Western Amateur Championship.
+The Club hosted the 2018 Western Amateur Championship.
 The greens are made of a bent grass while the fairways are also made of a bent grass.
-This facility used to offer a four-hole par 3 course that is primarily for children.
+This facility used to offer a four-hole par 3 course that was primarily for children.